sally20921/sally20921.github.io/_posts/2020-08-04-Neural-Network.md

 1. First,  we'll calculate  the current weight update value v_t by also including  the velocity  of the previous  update v_(t-1).
 2. Then, we  perform the actual weight  update
 - An improvement over  the  basic momentum is the  **Nesterov momentum**.
 It  relies on the  observation that  the momentum from step *t-1* may not reflect  the conditions  at step  *t*.
 For example, let's  say that the gradient at  *t-1* is  steep and therefore the  momentum  is  high.
 However, after the  *t-1* weight update, we  actually reach the  cost function  minimum and require only a minor weight update  at *t*.
 Despite  that, we'll still get the  large  momentum  from  *t-1*,  which may lead the  adjusted weight  to  jump over the  minimum.
 Nesterov momentum  proposes a change  in  the  way we compute the  velocity of the weight update.
 We'll calculate v_t based  on  the  gradeint of  the cost function that's  computed  by  the potential  future  value  of the weight theta_j.
 If the  momentum at *t-1* is  incorrect with respect to *t*, the modified gradient will compensate for  this  error  in the  same update step.
 - Next, let's discuss the  Adam adaptive learning rate algorithm.
 It calculates  individual and adaptive learning rates for every  weight based  on previous weight updates.
-- First,
+- First, we need to compute the first moment (or mean) and the second moment  (or variance) of the gradient.
+Here, beta_1 and beta_2 are hyperparameters with default  values of 0.9 and 0.999, respectively. m_t and v_t act as moving-average  values of the gradient, some what similar to momentum.
+They  are initialized with 0 during  the first  iteration.
+- Since  m_t and v_t  start  as  0, they will have a bias toward 0 in the initial phase of the training.
+- Finally, we need to perfrom the weight  update  using  the following formula.

 ```python
 import numpy  as np